 When possible, we enter into multi-year non-cancellable contracts which are invoiced either upon execution of the contract or at the beginning of each annual contract period.
-Topic 606 introduced the concept of remaining transaction price which represents contracted revenue that has not yet been recognized, including unearned revenue and unbilled amounts that will be recognized as revenue in future periods.
+Our remaining performance obligation represents contracted revenue that has not yet been recognized, including unearned revenue and unbilled amounts that will be recognized as revenue in future periods.
 Transaction price is influenced by factors such as seasonality, the average length of the contract term, and the ability of the Company to continue to enter multi-year non-cancellable contracts.
-At August 31, 2020 we had \$100.2 million of remaining performance obligations, including \$60.6 million of deferred revenue related to our subscription offerings.
+At August 31, 2021 we had \$127.4 million of remaining performance obligations, including \$77.0 million of deferred revenue related to our subscription offerings.
 The remaining performance obligation does not include other deferred revenue as amounts included in other deferred revenue include items such as deposits that are generally refundable at the client's request prior to the satisfaction of the obligation.